jeiman/photobook-assessment/README.md

 # Photobook Assessment
-This application was built on Vuejs backed with a simple Express framework to handle the CRUD operations.
+This application was built on Vue.js backed with a simple Express framework to handle the CRUD operations.

 # Install
     > npm install